Sue Savage-Rumbaugh: Early life, family and education

 Savage-Rumbaugh was born in Springfield, Missouri, to Euell Rubert and Joyce Rubert.
 She studied psychology at Colorado College before transferring to Southwest Missouri State University, where she earned her BA degree in 1970.^{[1]} She planned to attend grad school at Harvard University under B.F.
 Skinner, but after a fellowship there fell through, she switched gears.
 A lecture by Roger Fouts, who was working to teach young chimpanzees sign language at University of Oklahoma (UO), caught her interest.
 She decided to study at UO instead, getting an MS degree and, in 1975, a Ph.D. in psychology, under the direction of William Lemmon, who ran UO's Institute for Primate Studies.^{[1]} Her dissertation, "Mother-infant behavior in group-living captive chimpanzees," examined the way captive animals used gestures and posture to communicate.

-While at UO, Sue had married William Savage, Jr. and the couple had a child together.
-Their marriage ended in divorce after Sue took a position in Atlanta, moving with her son, and William chose to stay in Oklahoma.
+While at UO, Sue had married William Savage, Jr. Their marriage ended in divorce after Sue took a position in Atlanta, moving with her son from a previous marriage.